mkumar73/beckernick.github.io/_posts/2018-08-23-memoization.markdown

 The *else* part of the function *fib(n)* implements recursion as it calls the function itself with the parameter of the last and the second last number of the fibonacci series.
-Let' see the result and time taken for them to completed for two different series one when 'n=10' and other with 'n=40'.
+Let's see the result and the time taken for them to completed for two different series one when `n=10` and other with `n=40`.

 Results:
 ```python